jl33-ai/dotplotlib/README.md

 pip install dotplotlib
 ```

-# basic usage
+# usage

 `dotplotlib` can be used to generate dot charts with minimal code.
-Here are some basic examples:
+Here are some examples:

 <br>